Skip to main content

 Pension Elm near Madarao Mountain Ski Resort

 Pension Elm is a cute little house with bright orange shutters that stand out against the pure white snow.
 Inside, you’ll find a bright interior and the warm-hearted couple who run it, the Niiyamas.
 A colorful painting of jazz musicians curiously adorns one of the dining room walls.
 Mr. Niiyama explained to me in English that he has been helping to organize the Madarao Jazz Festival, based on the famous American event, the Newport Jazz Festival.
-The Madarao Jazz Festival was held annually since 2007 before it had to be canceled in 2020 due to the coronavirus pandemic, but Mr. Niiyama hopes it can resume again as soon as it is safe to do so.
+The Madarao Jazz Festival is held annually since 2007.

 A few doors down and up a set of stairs, Pension Pure has a commanding view of the Nagano Valley from the window of its common room.
 It has a large dining area and several private rooms with comfortable beds, suitable for small families to enjoy.
 The friendly couple who run it seemed eager to welcome English-speaking guests.